 - I believe that learning piano should be fun and exciting, and that achievement can feel empty unless the journey is taken with joy.
 If a student leaves my studio, I endeavor that it should never be because they felt defeated or inadequate!
 I believe I should stop teaching when my expectations become more important than the hearts of my students!

 I believe music is a gift from God given first of all to bring glory to God because all abilities are meant to reflect His beauty and power not our own.
 They are also given, I believe to bring us closer to each other, and in that closer to Him!
 To me, that means the gift is entrusted to us, and what we do with it is very important.I believe that we can use our music to please ourselves first, or to please God first.
 I believe that He is pleased when we bring others joy through our music, and so in keeping with that belief, I hold at least one recital a year, generally at a nursing home or a retirement home, giving back to those in our communities who have built what we now enjoy.

 Curriculum & Range of study

 I use Piano Adventures, which can be used with young children, adults, and anywhere in between.I also use Dozen and Day, have almost completely transitioned out of Alfred's, and I use Hanon and scales books.
 I integrate sheet music (often simplified classics) as quickly as possible.
 I also teach with chord, scales, books and worksheets.I am always looking for new ways to teach complex ideas.
-I just purchased and am learning how to incorporate a rhythm curriculum known as Rhythm Cup Explorations, which I may offer this summer as a workshop experience for students.
+I use a hands on rhythm curriculum called Rhythm Cup Explorations, which most of my students love!
 I have experience teaching Beginner through early Intermediate piano.
 If a student is ready to progress beyond my skills and knowledge, I will help them prepare to transition to an appropriate instructor.